wuhanstudio/timm-tutorial/README.md

 # TIMM Tutorial

-> TIMM (Torch Image Models) provides SOTA computer vision models.
+> TIMM (Torch IMage Models) provides SOTA computer vision models.

-As deep learning models and datasets grow, it is more common to fine-tune pretrained models than train a model from scratch.
+As the size of deep learning models and datasets grows, it is more common to fine-tune pretrained models than train a model from scratch.

 ### Vision Transformer